This file contains a number of ideas and suggestions and references

 make

-or in a Debian debian/rules.mk
+make install DESTDIR='%{buildroot}'or in a Debian debian/rules.mk file (something along

 these lines, untested):